Gowtham-app-developer/Flutter-Interview-Questions/README.md

   });
 ```
 - __assert__ stops execution if a boolean condition is false.
 - It is mainly useful to check the programming errors like null and it will execute only in the debug mode.

+__Example__

 ```ruby
 import 'package:meta/meta.dart';